holepunchto/protomux-rpc-middleware/README.md

 ### `RateLimit.byIp(capacity, intervalMs, [options])`

 Create a token-bucket rate limiter per request IP.
-See constructor for parameters.
+See the `RateLimit` constructor for the parameters.

 ### `RateLimit.byPublicKey(capacity, intervalMs, [options])`

 Create a token-bucket rate limiter per remote public key.
-See constructor for parameters.
+See the `RateLimit` constructor for the parameters.

 ### `new ConcurrentLimit(capacity, toKey)`